jakubje/eaglebank-api/README.md

 ### Authentication

 The API uses JWT (JSON Web Token) for authentication.

-**Note**: Authentication endpoint details will be added to the OpenAPI specification.
+After creating a user, authenticate using the `/v1/auth/login` endpoint to receive a JWT token.
+Include this token in the `Authorization` header as `Bearer <token>` for all protected endpoints.

 ## Example API Usage